cathyliu0510/15.071-Final-Project/README.md

 **Train/test split.** The data is split 80% train and 20% test.
 For the classification task, the split is stratified on `Disruption_Occurred` to ensure both sets have the same class balance (61.3% disruption in both).
 The same random seed (42) is used throughout for reproducibility.

-**Scaling.** A `StandardScaler` is applied to the 5 numeric columns for the Logistic Regression and Linear Regression versions of the data — these models are sensitive to feature magnitude.
+**Scaling.** A `StandardScaler` is applied to the 5 numeric columns for the Logistic Regression and Linear Regression versions of the data; these models are sensitive to feature magnitude.
 Critically, the scaler is fitted on the training set only and then applied to the test set, which prevents data leakage.
 CART inputs are left unscaled since trees are scale-invariant.

 Everything is then saved into `preprocessed_data.pkl`.